 Artistic Principles of Photography

-Here’s a link to a wonderful article about analogous colors, complimentary and split complimentary colors, as well as the basics like primary, secondary and tertiary colors.
+Here’s a wonderful article about analogous colors, complimentary and split complimentary colors, as well as the basics like primary, secondary and tertiary colors.
 Keep in mind that the terms are specific to the color wheel they are using.
 Many types of color wheels exist, and analogous colors on one color wheel, could end up being complimentary colors on another.

 Leonardo da Vinci’s Vitruvian Man /// Moses Harris /// Goethe’s Color Wheel